braughtg/DCgit/UserStories.md

 ### Adding and Removing Partners

+A partner and the instructor are automatically added as collaboratoprs when the DCgitBegin script is used.
+So using it is the easiest way to have them setup.

 #### Adding Instructor or Partner after Starting an Assignment:
 1. Add the instructor or partner as collaborators on the assignment repository.
   1. Open the "Settings" tab (_gear icon_) for the repository